 BloodHound: Six Degrees of Domain Admin¶

 BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory environment.
+As of version 4.0, BloodHound now also supports Azure.
 Attackers can use BloodHound to easily identify highly complex attack paths that would otherwise be impossible to quickly identify.
 Defenders can use BloodHound to identify and eliminate those same attack paths.
 Both blue and red teams can use BloodHound to easily gain a deeper understanding of privilege relationships in an Active Directory environment.

 Depending on which operating system you’re using, install Neo4j, then download the BloodHound GUI.
 You can also build the BloodHound GUI from source.